The Wayƒarers Journal ©

 THE PHYLUM ANGIOSPERN

-The Class Eudicotyledon
+The Class Eudicotyledon, Order Ericales

-The Order Ericales, Family Ericaceae Go Down Go Up
+The Family Ericaceae Go Down Go Up

-There are many well known species in this family which are economically important including the cranberry, blueberry, huckleberry, azaleas, rhododendron, and various common heaths and heathers.
+There are many well known species in this family which are economically important including the cranberry, blueberry, huckleberry, azaleas, rhododendron, and other various common heaths and heathers.

 The distribution of this family is nearly worldwide due to their being absent from Antarctica, the extreme northern Arctic area and a few other areas.